 The Articles provide for a mandatory retirement age of 70 years of age for directors of the Company.
 Directors are required to vacate the office of director and any officer's position at the first general meeting of shareholders of the Company after reaching such age.
-As at the date of the 2020 Annual General Meeting, all of the directors were under 70 years of age.
+As at the date of the 2022 Annual General Meeting, all of the directors were under 70 years of age.

-The following table discloses the name, place of residence and office of each executive officer of the Company as of December 31, 2020.
+The following table discloses the name, place of residence and office of each executive officer of the Company as of December 31, 2022, each of whom have held the same or similar positions at the Company for the past five years.

-Name and Residence Office

-J.F.
-Richard Hew, Grand Cayman, Cayman President & Chief Executive Officer

-Islands

-Letitia T. Lawrence, Grand Cayman, Cayman Vice-President Finance, Corporate Services &

-Islands Chief Financial Officer

-Sacha N. Tibbetts, Grand Cayman, Cayman Vice-President Customer Service &
+Name and Residence Office J.F.
+Richard Hew, Grand Cayman, Cayman Islands President & Chief Executive Officer Letitia T. Lawrence, Grand Cayman, Cayman Islands Vice-President Finance, Corporate Services & Chief Financial Officer Sacha N. Tibbetts, Grand Cayman, Cayman Islands Vice-President Customer Service & Technology

-Islands Technology (1)

-David C. Watler, Grand Cayman, Cayman Vice-President Operations

-Islands